ArchLeaders/ComputerStudies-TaskTracker/docs/Testing.md

 To complete the test process, check that you have the requirments and proceed follow the instructions.<br>
 For each step, note the results in [this word document]().

+When documenting the results of each step, compare your results with the expected results noted in the provided [word document]() to set the criteria.
+Add any addition information in the notes section.

 **Requirments<br>**

 - [Discord](https://discord.com) with a verified account.